 In my first book, I wrote a letter from the point of view of someone dealing with anxiety.
 The idea was that you could take that letter verbatim or use it as inspiration to help those people in your life that just don’t “get it” to better understand what it is that you are dealing with.
 In F**k Depression, I have decided to continue that idea, and came up with a letter on how to explain depression.
 Please feel free to use it in whatever way might be useful with you.
-I also included it as a downloadable PDF so you can print and give it to someone in your life.

 I also have a letter for those dealing with anxiety.
 Find it here.

 You are getting this letter because you are an important person in my life and I want you to understand more about what I am going through.
 I know that I can be difficult and I’m sorry for that.
 I know that I probably don’t need to be sorry, but I am.
 In fact, I feel guilty for feeling sorry in the first place.
 Ridiculous, I know.
 That’s how my brain works because I have depression… and yes, my mind is an exhausting place.
 I want to give you this letter to help you understand a little more about what I am going through, ask for some grace as I work this crap out, and to suggest a few ways that you can best support me if you are willing.